robvdw/Decision-Support-Systems-In-Allied-Healthcare/README.md

 a multitude of English Transformer models and variations of Bidirectional Encoder Representations which includes the [Transformer BERT](https://arxiv.org/abs/1810.04805).
-Notably, the Huggingface-Hub comprises the [Flair framework](https://aclanthology.org/N19-4010/) which offers Dutch biomedical support: [BERTje](https://arxiv.org/abs/1912.09582).
+Notably, the Huggingface-Hub comprises the [Flair framework](https://aclanthology.org/N19-4010/) which offers Dutch biomedical support by means of the ["BERTje transformer model"](https://arxiv.org/abs/1912.09582).

 In conclussion, automated encoding of free-text clinical narratives/free-texts using concepts from NLP is widely performed.
-However, the majority of NLP tools and terminological systems involved are written in the English language.
-See for example: [Cornet, R., Van Eldik, A., & De Keizer, N. (2012).
+However, the majority of open-source NLP tools --- e.g. [SpaCY](https://spacy.io/)--- and terminological systems --- e.g. [SNOMED](https://confluence.ihtsdotools.org/)--- involved are written in the English language.
+See for example: [Cornet et al. (2012)](https://doi.org/10.3233/978-1-61499-101-4-245).
 Inventory of tools for Dutch clinical language processing.
-In MIE (pp. 245-249)](https://ebooks.iospress.nl/publication/21741).
+In Studies in Health Technology and Informatics (pp. 245-249).

 ***********
 ***********